Corporate Renewable Energy Deals in Canada (Q2 2021)

 Please contact BRC-Canada with information about any missed eligible deals.

 3. Do you have to be a BRC-Canada member to have your project included in the Deal Tracker?

 No. The Deal Tracker includes all deals that meet the criteria and have been announced or otherwise disclosed publicly.
 BRC-Canada is proud to showcase the initiatives of all buyers seeking to secure renewable energy for their needs and how these procurements impact the Canadian market.

 4. How many deals involved BRC members?

-BRC members were involved in over 90% of renewable energy deals — all but one shown in the Deal Tracker — either as buyers, developers or intermediaries.
+BRC members were involved in nearly 85% of renewable energy deals — all but three shown in the Deal Tracker (as of 2021 Q2) — either as buyers, developers or intermediaries.

 5. What about deals that happened before 2019?